J. William Schopf

-James William Schopf (born September 27, 1941) is an American paleobiologist and professor of earth sciences at the University of California Los Angeles.
-He is also Director of the Center for the Study of Evolution and the Origin of Life, and a member of the Department of Earth and Space Sciences, the Institute of Geophysics and Planetary Physics, and the Molecular Biology Institute at UCLA.
+James William Schopf (born September 27, 1941), commonly known as J. William Schopf, is an American paleobiologist and evolutionary biologist who is professor emeritus in the Department of Earth, Planetary, and Space Sciences at the University of California, Los Angeles (UCLA).His research focuses on the Precambrian fossil record, the origin and early evolution of life, microfossils, and the geological record of early photosynthesis.

 He is most well known for his study of Precambrian prokaryotic life in Australia's Apex chert.
 Schopf has published extensively in the peer reviewed literature about the origins of life on Earth.
 He is the first to discover Precambrian microfossils in stromatolitic sediments of Australia (1965), South Africa (1966), Russia (1977), India (1978), and China (1984).
 He served as NASA's principal investigator of lunar samples during 1969–1974.

-Biography
+Early life and education

 James William Schopf was born in Urbana, Illinois, to father James M. Schopf, a paleontologist, and mother Esther Schopf, a school teacher.
 He was educated at Oberlin College, from where he graduated with AB degree in high honours in 1963.
 He joined Harvard University in 1963 and earned AM degree in 1965, and PhD in 1968.
-He was immediately appointed to the faculty of the University of California Los Angeles as Assistant Professor of Paleobiology.
-He was promoted to Associate Professor in 1970, and to full Professor in 1973.
-Since 1984 he holds a join post of Director of Center for the Study of Evolution and the Origin of Life at UCLA.

-Oldest fossils

-Schopf is the discoverer of one of the oldest microfossils on Earth.
-He was the first to discover Precambrian fossils around the world.
-In 1987, with Bonnie M. Packer, he reported the discovery of microfossils from the Early Archean Apex Basalt and Towers Formation of northwestern Western Australia.
-He suggested that the apparent cells were cyanobacteria, and therefore oxygen-producing photosynthesis, which lived about 3.3 billion to 3.5 billion years ago.
-This was the oldest known fossil at the time.
-However, Martin Brasier and his team from University of Oxford sought to discredit the fossils as "secondary artefacts formed from amorphous graphite" in 2002.
-Brasier then claimed to have discovered found an older fossil from the same region in 2011.
+Schopf's undergraduate Honors thesis addressed the early fossil record of life, an interest he carried on to his graduate studies at Harvard.
+He was also associated with the NASA Ames Research Center and later was appointed to NASA's six-member Lunar Sample Preliminary Examination Team that carried out the initial studies of the lunar samples returned by the Apollo program.

+Career

+Schopf joined UCLA in 1968 as an assistant professor of geology.
+He became an associate professor in 1970 and a professor in 1973.
+He also served as vice-chair of the Department of Geology and dean of the Division of Honors in the College of Letters and Science.

+He also directed the university's Center for the Study of Evolution and the Origin of Life from 1984 to 2009 and was a member of the Institute of Geophysics and Planetary Physics and the UCLA Molecular Biology Institute.
+Following his retirement in 2023, he has served as a Distinguished Research Professor in the Department of Earth, Planetary, and Space Sciences.